KongHQ-CX/kong-plugin-tbc-consumer-context/readme.md

   Validates the initial consumer using Key Authentication and then changes the request context to a different consumer.

 - **Enhanced Authentication Flow:**
-  Utilizes Kong’s built-in mechanisms (`kong.client.load_consumer`, `kong.db.keyauth_credentials:select_by_key`) to fetch and validate consumer entities and their associated credentials.
+  Utilizes Kong’s built-in mechanisms (`kong.client.load_consumer`) to fetch and validate consumer entities and their associated credentials.

 - **Integration with Rate Limiting:**
   By changing the consumer context, the plugin enables the application of rate limiting policies to the new consumer.